-The Y-12 Plant is a DOE facility located in Oak Ridge, Tennessee on 811 acres within the Oak Ridge Reservation.
+The Y-12 National Security Complex, previously known as the Y-12 Plant, is a DOE facility located in Oak Ridge, Tennessee on 811 acres within the Oak Ridge Reservation.
 Its 250 buildings contain about 7 million square feet of floor space of laboratory, research and development, machining, dismantlement, and storage areas.
-The site was established in 1943 as part of the Manhattan Project to produce highly enriched uranium.
+The site was established in 1943 to produce highly enriched uranium as part of the Manhattan Project.
 After World War II, the plant's focus changed to manufacturing components for nuclear weapons.
 Construction of the plant started in February 1943; enriched uranium production started in November of the same year.
 Plant construction, however, was not entirely finished until 1945.
 At its peak during World War II, the plant employed approximately 22,000 workers.

-For more than 50 years, the Y-12 Plant has been one of the DOE weapons complex's manufacturing facilities.
-Every weapon in the stockpile has some components manufactured at the Y-12 Plant.
+For more than 50 years, the complex has been one of the DOE weapons complex's manufacturing facilities.
+Every weapon in the stockpile has some components manufactured at the Y-12 National Security Complex.

-Today, the mission of the Y-12 Plant is to meet the needs of DOE, other agencies, and private industry through:
+Today, the mission of the complex is to meet the needs of DOE, other agencies, and private industry through:

-- Production of complex components and assemblies, - Safe and secure storage of nuclear materials, - Dismantlement, disposition, evaluation, and assessment of weapon components, - Transitioning the plant size to meet DOE needs, - Transfer of technology to private industry, - Maintenance of DOE capabilities, and - Support of other national priorities.
+- Production of complex components and assemblies; - Safe and secure storage of nuclear materials; - Dismantlement, disposition, evaluation, and assessment of weapon components; - Transitioning the plant size to meet DOE needs; - Transfer of technology to private industry; - Maintenance of DOE capabilities; and - Support of other national priorities.

-The nation's first DOE Defense Programs deployment / user facility was located at the Y-12 Plant, and the plant continues to be the home of eight user centers.
+The nation's first DOE Defense Programs deployment/user facility was located at the Y-12 National Security Complex, and the complex continues to be the home of eight user centers.
 Such designation allows easier access to the centers, where manufacturers can conduct their own research using unique machinery available at Y-12.

-Y-12 was placed on the National Priorities List under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) in 1989.
+Y-12 was placed on the National Priorities List under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) in 1989.
 The CERCLA activities are covered under a 1992 triparty agreement among the Environmental Protection Agency, DOE, and the Tennessee Department of Environment and Conservation.
 This tri-party, umbrella agreement established a procedural framework and schedule to investigate and remediate contaminant releases and potential releases at the Oak Ridge Reservation in accordance with CERCLA requirements.